2013 Copa Libertadores Femenina

 The 2013 Copa Libertadores Femenina was the fifth edition of the Copa Libertadores Femenina, CONMEBOL's premier annual international women's football club tournament.
 It was held in Foz do Iguaçu in Brazil.
-The competition was supposed to start on 12 October, just one week prior to that however, the whole competition was rescheduled from 27 October to 7 November due to logistical problems stated by the Local Organizing Committee.
-Clubs were given the possibility to change up to five players in their previous submitted squads.
+The competition was supposed to start on 12 October, just one week prior to that however, the whole competition was rescheduled from 27 October to 7 November due to logistical problems cited by the local organizing committee.
+Clubs were offered the possibility to change up to five players in their previously submitted squads.

 Colo Colo were the defending champions.
 The title was won by São José, their second title after 2011.

 Maitté Zamorano won the top-scorer award playing for Mundo Futuro by scoring seven goals.

 Qualification

 The competition was contested by twelve teams, the champion club from each of the ten nations plus the title holders, Colo Colo, and one additional team from Brazil, the hosts.
 As Colo Colo had also won the Chilean championship, Everton de Viña del Mar participated additionally as runners-up.